rittik987/react-web/README.md

 ## Features

-- Browse all events with sorting (by date, price, name)
+- Browse all events with sorting (by date, price)
 - View full event details
 - Add events to cart
 - Remove events from cart
 - See total booking amount
-- Cart data saved in browser (works after page refresh)
+- Cart data saved in localstoarge

 ---